Orange-Cyberdefense/bof/README.md

 implementations and devices.
 It is a Python 3.6+ library that provides means to send, receive, create, parse and manipulate frames from supported protocols.

-The library currently supports **KNXnet/IP**, which is our focus, but it can be extended to other types of BMS or industrial network protocols.
+The library currently provides discovery and extended testing features for **KNXnet/IP**, which is our focus, but it can be extended to other types of BMS or industrial network protocols.
+It also provides passive discovery functions for industrial networks relying on KNXnet/IP, LLDP and Profinet DCP.

-There are three ways to use BOF:

-* Automated: Use of higher-level interaction functions to discover devices and start basic exchanges, without requiring to know anything about the protocol.

-* Standard: Perform more advanced (legitimate) operations.
-This requires the end user to know how the protocol works (how to establish connections, what kind of messages to send).

-* Playful: Modify every single part of exchanged frames and misuse the protocol instead of using it (we fuzz devices with it).
-The end user should have started digging into the protocol's specifications.

 **Please note that targeting industrial systems can have a severe impact on buildings and people and that BOF must be used carefully.**